-This resource guide was developed by the Calgary Missing Older Adult Resource Network (CMOARN) and incorporates work from other jurisdictions and research by Dr. Noelannah Neubauer.
+This resource guide was developed by the Calgary Missing Older Adult Resource Network (CMOARN) and incorporates research and work from other jurisdictions.
 More information about the Collaborative is available at the end of the guide.
 Feedback is welcome.

-To download or order a copy of this guide, visit: calgarymissingolderadultresources.ca
+To download or order a copy of this guide, visit: www.missingseniors.ca